-Most non-1st Year student’s decide to live off-campus with friends they have met and it is very important, especially if you have never lived independently before, to be aware of the how private accommodation works and your rights and responsibilities.
+Some students (especially after their first year) decide to live off-campus with friends they have met and it is very important, especially if you have never lived independently before, to be aware of the how private accommodation works and your rights and responsibilities.

 You can also speak to your University Accommodation Office regarding landlords and help in finding off-campus accommodation as they may have good knowledge in these areas and be able to answer some of your questions.
 If you study with the University of Greenwich you can access them here and if you study with the University of Kent you can contact them here.

 Loads of students worry that they won’t be able to find somewhere to live because there are so many students in Medway.
 Don’t panic!

 Although we wouldn’t advise you to leave your search for accommodation until the last minute, neither would we advise you to rush out and sign up for the first place you see.
 Take your time and make sure that you have found a place that is affordable, in good condition, in the right location, and is safe.

 A big tip is to make sure that you feel confident that, come September, you will still be on speaking terms with the people you are planning to share with!

 We would also recommend that before you sign any tenancy contract you get it checked by booking a full appointment and bringing it into the Advice Centre and letting an adviser check it over for you.
 This is really important and will make sure that you know exactly what you are signing up to.
 A signed tenancy agreement is a legal contract and can be very difficult to cancel if you have already signed it.

 When living off-campus please also be aware of gas safety measures and good guidance on this can be viewed here.